 My walks around Pulga were always fascinating.
 I’d cross Hebrew speaking tourists sitting and enjoying a spell of sunshine, and walk under a house on stilts to hear ladies speaking in their Pahari dialect in the room above me.
 Knee-high walls made by stacking huge flat rocks on top of each other had kids playing on the other side; and in bigger spaces, locals enjoyed a game of volleyball.
 There were only 2-3 shops in the village and each looked like a tiny hut from the outside, but had everything from toilet paper to gummy bears for sale!

 I found there to be excellent phone and internet connectivity at Pulga, and digital nomads can get a lot of work done here.
-The cafes here have a lazy vibe and sitting in one of them for hours to get work makes them interesting office spaces with enviable views, albeit smokey ones thanks to the stoners.
+The cafes here have a lazy vibe and sitting in one of them for hours to get work done makes them interesting office spaces with enviable views, albeit smokey ones thanks to the stoners.

 One of the must-do things in Pulga is taking a walk in Fairy Forest, or camping in there, if that’s what you fancy.
 True to it’s name, the forest is magical and walking into it is like stepping into another world.
 The massive deodar trees appear as if they touch the clouds, and on a sunny day, the light filters through, down the branches, bouncing off the raindrops on leaves and creating little patches of light on the mossy forest floor.
 Romantic trysts with nature in this modern day are precious, and the last time I had one was while watching a thousand fireflies in Bhandardara.
 This experience didn’t fall far behind!